Aliases for USP7 Gene

 GeneCards Summary for USP7 Gene

 USP7 (Ubiquitin Specific Peptidase 7 (Herpes Virus-Associated)) is a Protein Coding gene.
 Diseases associated with USP7 include uv-sensitive syndrome and large cell carcinoma.
-Among its related pathways are Epstein-Barr virus infection and FoxO signaling pathway.
+Among its related pathways are Gene Expression and DNA Double-Strand Break Repair.
 GO annotations related to this gene include transcription factor binding and protein C-terminus binding.
 An important paralog of this gene is USP41.

 UniProtKB/Swiss-Prot for USP7 Gene